Frequently asked questions

 - Click the icon with the diskette () rightmost on the line with the relevant database.

-- You will now receive an SQL file containing the database, as a series of SQL commands.
+- You will now receive a ZIP file, which contains an SQL file with a copy of the database.

-- You may restore the database by running the SQL file as an SQL script.
+- You may restore the database by unpacking the zip file and running the SQL file as an SQL script.

 The program MySQL Workbench, available for Windows, Mac and Linux, is an easy-to-use program for administering and backing up a MySQL database.
 Follow these steps to backup your database with MySQL Workbench.
 If you already have established a connection profile, skip to point 6 about exporting.

 - Check that you have a recent version installed, to avoid as many security issues as possible.

 - Note!
 Version 6.3.6 has a serious bug and cannot be used.
 More recent versions should work, such as 6.3.8 in Debian Stretch.